yeeking/bcn-2024-system/notes.md

     -> training on blues dataset from Finn, from scratch, from LA, from LA-hawthorne -> what about different scales?
 Make expanded dataset with 11 transpositions of the data.
 Try that -> looking for a matrix of training techniques then can let people try them out

+## Suggestions for a training set from Finn

+Since I've never actually tried training it from scratch on a very small dataset, I will try to train on these ones suggested by Finn who said:

+A very basic set might be the Ray Bryant Blues midi set from which I chose:
+1. Blues 3i
+2. Joy (Blues 2i)
+3. Me and the Blues (Blues 1)i
+4. My Blues (Blues 5)

+Simple stuff with clearly defined harmonic parameters.

+I also looked at the following midi:

+1. Abdullah Ibrahim - Ghoza Mtwana
+2. Harold Mabern - Dat Dere
+3. Larry Goldings - Crawdaddy and Roach
+4. Mcoy Tyner - Lonnie's Lament
+5. Oscar Peterson - Basin Street Blues

 # 25/10/2024